BenjaminBaffy/context-aware-personal-assistant/backend/Assistant-WebService/Readme.md

 ## TODO (notes not to be forgotten)

-Secure credentials more
+More secure credentials
-Set up unit test project
+Set up unit test project properly
 Finish Database Service

+Start to create real DB model